Ebstein Anomaly

 What is Ebstein anomaly?

-A rare congenital heart defect affecting the tricuspid valve and right ventricle.
+A rare congenital heart defect where the tricuspid valve is abnormally formed and the right ventricle is small.

 What causes Ebstein anomaly?